 Catering and FSM

-Our school meals service is provided at La Retraite by our own in-house catering team.
-The whole catering operation is managed by our Catering Manager, Mr Mustapha Jaafar, who is passionate about good food and ensuring all our students eat healthy, balanced meals using quality ingredients.
+Our school meals service is provided at La Retraite by our in-house catering team.
+The service is managed by our Catering Manager, Mr Mustapha Jaafar, who is passionate about good food and ensuring all our students eat healthy, balanced meals using quality ingredients.
 He has a highly experienced and dedicated team of staff working alongside him.
+We aim to deliver a catering service which incorporates the key elements of our Whole School Food Policy.

 We offer the following food service during the school day: